-At the beginning of the twentieth century Petrushevich came to the United Kingdom, where he studied the co-operative movement.
+After graduating in 1898 from the University of Lviv, where he studied law and philosophy, he pursued further studies in Heidelderg, Jena, Prague and London (c.1901).
+In about 1904 he studied the theory and practice of the co-operative movement in Hartlepool.
 On returning to Galicia he became a promoter of the “Rochdale Principles” of co-operation.
 He also became a member of the Ukrainian Information Committee in Lviv.
 In 1913 he emigrated to Canada, where he organised Ukrainian agricultural co‑operatives and edited the Kanadiiskyi Rusyn newspaper in Winnipeg.
 In 1914-1915 he worked for the Canadian federal government on matters relating to immigration from Galicia.

 In 1919 he was sent as a representative of the Ukrainian Canadian Citizens' Committee to assist the delegation of the Ukrainian People’s Republic (UNR) at the Paris Peace Conference and became one of the delegation’s secretaries.
 During 1920-1923 he was secretary of the diplomatic mission of the Western Ukrainian People’s Republic (ZUNR) in London.
 While in London he was involved in an unsuccessful attempt to introduce Ukrainian studies into a British university, such as Oxford or the School of Slavonic Studies (at that time at King’s College, London).
 In 1922 his novel The Flying Submarine was published in London, under the pseudonym E. Van Pedroe Savidge.